Minorities (Lebanon): Post-war period

 In the 1992 and 1996 elections, Beirut was a single electoral district.
 Per the 2000 Election Law, used for the 2000 and 2005 elections, the Minorities seat was allotted to Beirut's second district (Bashoura-Rmeil-Moseitebeh).
 In the 2008 election law, the Minorities seat was allocated to Beirut III, consisting of Zokak Blat, Ras Beirut, Ain Mraysé, Minet El Hosn, Mazraa and Moseitebeh.
 Nabil de Freige was elected from the Minorities seat in 2000, 2005 and 2009.

-In the constituency with the biggest share of Minorities voters, Beirut I, it was estimated that 32.2% of the registered Syriac Catholics voters had cast their votes in the 2009 general election.
+In the constituency with the biggest share of Minorities voters, Beirut I, it was estimated that 32.2% of the registered Syriac Catholic voters had cast their votes in the 2009 general election.
 51.3% where estimated to have voted for the pro-government candidates and 46.9% for the opposition candidates.

 As for the 2018 elections, Beirut will be divided into two districts.
 The Minorities seat will be allotted to Beirut's first district (Achrafiyeh-Rmeil-Saifi-Medawar).
 In 2018, Antoine Pano won the Minorities seat.
 He ran on the list of the FPM, Strong Lebanon bloc.